 The word ‘meditation’ originates from the Latin word meditatum, which means to “concentrate” or “to ponder”.
 And Dhyan (meditation) comes from dhi which means mind, and yana means to go away.

-A person uses a technique, such as breathing, mindfulness, or focusing the mind on a particular object, thought, or activity, in meditation to train attention and awareness and achieve a state that is mentally clear, emotionally calm, and physically stable.
+In meditation, a person uses a technique, such as breathing, mindfulness, or focusing the mind on a specific object, thought, or activity, to train attention and awareness and attain a state that is mentally clear, emotionally calm, and physically stable.

 Within the yoga tradition exists an exquisite methodology designed to reveal the interconnectedness of all living things.
 This fundamental oneness is known as advaita.
 Meditation is the experiential realization of this union.